Enter for a chance to win a free registration for the October BOW workshop courtesy of The Nature Conservancy.

 Nature-based recreation is an increasingly popular pastime among families.
 Yet, many women encounter barriers to the outdoors.
 Thanks to the exciting Becoming an Outdoors-Woman (BOW) program, scores of women are successfully overcoming these barriers.
 The BOW program is more than just an event, it is a nationwide movement.

-Becoming an Outdoor Woman is a three day workshop designed for women ages 18 years or older.
+Becoming an Outdoors-Woman is a three day workshop designed for women ages 18 years or older.
 The workshop offers hands-on instruction in a fun and non-threatening learning environment.
-Participants choose from over 50 courses such as backyard wildlife, rock climbing, camp cooking, map and compass, camping, mountain biking, shooting sports (pistol, rifle, shotgun, muzzleloader, as well as gun safety), fishing, hunting, canoeing, nature photography, nature crafts, archery, ATV handling, bird watching, motor boat handling, and more.
+Participants choose from over 50 courses such as backyard wildlife, rock climbing, camp cooking, map and compass, camping, mountain biking, shooting sports (pistol, rifle, shotgun, muzzleloader, as well as gun safety), fishing, hunting, canoeing, nature photography, archery, ATV handling, bird watching, motor boat handling, and more.

 This workshop is for you if . . .

-You already do some of these activities but would like to learn some new ones.
+- You already do some of these activities but would like to learn some new on.

 Becoming an Outdoors-Woman is held twice each year at the Alabama 4H Center near Columbiana in Shelby County.
+The spring workshop is held the first full weekend of March and the fall workshop is held the first full weekend of October.
 The cost for the weekend adventure is $225 and covers meals, lodging, program materials and instruction.
 All instructional equipment is provided.

 Like BOW, the Beyond BOW events offer hands-on instruction in a fun and non-threatening learning environment.
 Beyond BOW, as the name implies, takes you beyond, or to the next level, as you strive to sharpen your skills.
 While it is not required that you’ve attended a BOW Workshop, it is recommended.
 Beyond BOWs may take place in one day, or occur over a weekend in different parts of the beautiful state of Alabama.